 The world’s Fashion Weeks need to decide which side of the coin they are going to magnify — and, for the sake of the planet, it needs to be sustainability.

 Fashion Week is at a crossroads.
-The prestigious twice-yearly event, which takes place in London, Milan, New York, Paris, and now many other cities around the world, has been shaping the fashion industry since the early 20th century.
-But, right now, at least from the outside looking in, the historic and highly-respected events seem a little, well, confused.
+The prestigious twice-yearly event, which takes place in London, Milan, New York, Paris, and now in many other cities, including Copenhagen, Los Angeles, and Tokyo, has been shaping the fashion industry since the early 20th century.
+But, right now, at least from the outside looking in, the historic and highly respected events seem a little, well, confused.

-Just recently, Naomi Campbell — world-renowned supermodel and familiar Fashion Week face — teamed up with fast fashion giant PrettyLittleThing to send $15 garments down the runway in front of the likes of Emily Ratajkowski, Julia Fox, and Winnie Harlow, ahead of the official opening of New York Fashion Week.
-But just months before, Oxfam hosted its own show at London Fashion Week in February, with celebrities, activists, and models like Tasha Ghouri, Daisy Lowe, and Munroe Bergdorf showing off second-hand pieces.
+You may remember in 2023, when Naomi Campbell — world-renowned supermodel and familiar Fashion Week face — teamed up with fast fashion giant PrettyLittleThing to send $15 garments down the runway in front of the likes of Emily Ratajkowski, Julia Fox, and Winnie Harlow, ahead of the official opening of New York Fashion Week.
+But just months before, Oxfam hosted its own show at London Fashion Week in February, with celebrities, activists, and models like Tasha Ghouri, Daisy Lowe, and Munroe Bergdorf showing off secondhand pieces.

 Fashion Week’s relationship to fast fashion

-When you think of Fashion Week, it’s likely that the first brands that come to mind are from the luxury sphere.
-For decades, names like Burberry, Alexander McQueen, Gucci, Chanel, and Louis Vuitton have hosted some of the most coveted shows in the Fashion Week calendar.
-You would be forgiven for thinking that the quality, expensive designs they showcase are exclusively for the rich and the famous — not the average Joe.
+When you think of Fashion Week, the first brands that come to mind are likely from the luxury sphere.
+For decades, names like Dior, Alexander McQueen, Gucci, Chanel, and Louis Vuitton have hosted some of the most coveted shows in the Fashion Week calendar.
+You would be forgiven for thinking that the quality, expensive designs they showcase are exclusively for the rich and famous.

 Most of these clothes will end up in landfills where they will not biodegrade because they’re mostly made with plastic-derived synthetics.
 Research suggests that one garbage truck of textile waste turns up at a landfill every single second. “[Fashion Week’s] philosophy trickles down throughout the entire industry, empowering fast-fashion brands to churn out new clothes at increasing velocity,” notes fashion writer Elizabeth Segran for Fast Company.

-But now, as evidenced by Campbell’s show, the relationship between luxury and fast fashion is becoming even more cemented.
+But now, as evidenced by examples like Campbell’s show, the relationship between luxury and fast fashion is becoming even more cemented.
 And this is not just down to one event.

-Last year, PrettyLittleThing showcased its new collection, helmed by Love Island star and mega-influencer Molly Mae Hague, during London Fashion Week.
+Several years back, PrettyLittleThing showcased a new collection, helmed by Love Island star and mega-influencer Molly Mae Hague, during London Fashion Week.
 Like Campbell’s, the show wasn’t part of the official schedule, but the message from fast fashion was loud and clear: It has star power, influence, authority, and a loud voice in this space, and it’s not going anywhere anytime soon.

-Can Fashion Week leverage its influence in a more positive way?
+Can Fashion Weeks leverage their influence in a more positive way?

-But while fast fashion is undeniably gaining pace, sustainable style is also getting its voice heard.
+But while fast fashion is undeniably gaining speed, sustainable style is also getting its voice heard.
 And Fashion Week is playing a role here, too.

 It’s not just Oxfam that is sending a sustainable message, either.
 In 2020, Gucci revealed it would be taking a new approach to luxury fashion, by reducing its show count from five to two.
 “So much outrageous greed made us lose the harmony and the care, the connection and the belonging,” said former creative director Alessandro Michele.